 This is the most popular one from my company and I would be remiss if I didn’t include it on this list!

 - One of each of MaryAnna’s Tea – 16-ounce iced teas – Summer Sweet, Berry, and Tea & Lemonade.
 Award-winning iced tea – artisan brewed in small batches.
 100% all natural.

 - One 2.5-ounce tin Black Dragon Pearl loose leaf tea.
 Black Dragon Pearl is one of my favorite teas.
 This is the tea I drink every morning.
 From the Yunnan province in China, this black tea is naturally smooth with a touch of earthiness.

 - One 2.5-ounce tin of Nilgiri black loose leaf tea.
 This black tea is a custom blend of high grown teas from the Nilgiri, or “Blue Mountain” region.
 The Nilgiri region is at the southwestern tip of India.
 There, the conditions for tea growing are perfect.
 Nilgiri teas yield bright and brisk liquors.

 - One 2.5-ounce tin of Gunpowder Green loose leaf tea.
-A Chinese tea known as Zucha meaning pearl tea.
-Even, rolled, pellet shaped leaf-resembling gunpowder, with a smooth nutty flavor.
+A Chinese tea is known as Zucha meaning pearl tea.
+Even, rolled, pellet-shaped leaf-resembling gunpowder, with a smooth nutty flavor.
 Gunpowder is one of the best known and most liked of all standard green tea.